marleenhaubitz/HR-Analytics/Week 2/README_WEEK2.md

 # Assess model fit
 print(log_model$aic)

-How do AIC and null deviance help us evaluate model fit?
+*How do AIC (Akaike Information Criterion) and null deviance help us evaluate model fit?*
-Balances goodness of fit and model complexity.Lower AIC indicates a better balance between fit and simplicity.
+Balances goodness of fit and model complexity.
+Lower AIC indicates a better balance between fit and simplicity.

+*What is the Relationship with R^2?*
+Null deviance is basically the deviance of the Model that consists of only the constant.
+For the R sqaured we use the deviance of our model and the Null deviance to calcultate R^2.

 }